Central Children's Home of North Carolina: Mission

 The Central Children's Home cares for disadvantaged, orphaned, and troubled children.
-Admission is accepted from social services organizations that includes the North Carolina Department of Social Services for applicants between the ages of nine to twenty-one with an IQ of 70 or above.
+Admission is accepted from social services organizations that includes the North Carolina Department of Social Services for applicants between the ages of nine and twenty-one with an IQ of 70 or above.
 The Robert L. Shepard Scholarship Fund was established in 1943, to aid children seeking a college education or vocational training.

 History

-The Orphanage was established as a segregated orphanage with Congressional funding in 1883, through the Colored Orphanage Association (formed in 1882), that was supported by Congressman Henry P. Cheatham.
+The Orphanage was established as a segregated orphanage with congressional funding in 1883, through the Colored Orphanage Association (formed in 1882), that was supported by Congressman Henry P. Cheatham.
 A twenty-three-acre farm was purchased for $1,565.00 just outside Oxford.
 The city has grown and the home is now inside the area known as Southern Oxford.
 The orphanage building was built in 1915, and is a two-story brick building with a 3 1/2-story tower and Italianate style design elements.
-Other early buildings are a small, square, brick building that was erected in 1934 as Cheatham's office and an "L"-shaped brick building originally built as a smokehouse.
+Other early buildings are a small, square, brick building that was erected in 1934 as Cheatham's office and an L-shaped brick building originally built as a smokehouse.

 Originally chartered as the Grant Colored Asylum the name was changed to the "Colored Orphanage Asylum of North Carolina" in 1887, the "Colored Orphanage of North Carolina" in 1927, the "Central Orphanage of North Carolina” in 1965, and finally receiving the current name "Central Children’s Home of North Carolina" in 1986.
 The first director was superintendent, Robert L. Shepard and he directed the Home until Cheatham took over and ran it for 28 years.

 Support

-Founded with Congressional funding, the Children's Home operates through a 30-member Board of Directors on donations from citizens, and organizations.
+Founded with congressional funding, the Children's Home operates through a 30-member Board of Directors on donations from citizens, and organizations.
 Members of the board of directors include the General Baptist State Convention of North Carolina with 44 member associations, Women's Baptist Home and Foreign Missionary Convention, American Legion Pilgrimage Committee, Prince Hall Grand Lodge, and the Grand Chapter Order of Eastern Star.